robcarver17/pysystemtrade/docs/backtesting.md

 from systems.provided.futures_chapter15.basesystem import futures_system
 system=futures_system(data=data)

-# We could also do this in the .yaml file.
+# We could also do this in the YAML file.
 Note the formatting used must be the same
 system.config.start_date = '2000-01-19'

-## or as a datetime (won't work in yaml obviously)
+## or as a datetime (won't work in YAML obviously)
 import datetime
 system.config.start_date = datetime.datetime(2000,1,19)
 ```